redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

 1. **Creation**: When `WritePrices` is called on the adapter, the `PricePillFactory` creates a new `PricePill` for each feed with the latest price data, timestamp, and a staleness window (`pill_staleness_ms` = 1 day).
 2. **Active period**: The pill is readable via `ReadData`, `ReadPrice`, `ReadTimestamp`. `IsDataStale` returns `false` while the current ledger time is within the staleness window. `ReadData` and `ReadPrice` assert the pill is not stale before returning data.
-3. **Retention**: The newest pill is always available for at least `pill_keep_ms` (1 minute) — it will not be archived until the next `WritePrices` call after that time elapses.
-The adapter always keeps the 2 newest pills per feed.
-Older pills may accumulate if updates happen faster than once per minute, and are archived during the next `WritePrices` call once their `writeTimestamp` exceeds `pill_keep_ms`.
+3. **Retention**: The adapter always keeps the **2 newest pills per feed** regardless of age.
+Older pills (the 3rd and beyond) are "demoted" on a write, and archived on a later `WritePrices` call once more than `pill_keep_ms` (1 minute) has elapsed since demotion.
+So a demoted pill stays available for at least `pill_keep_ms` before being archived.
+Older pills may accumulate if updates happen faster than once per minute.
 4. **Archival**: Stale pills are archived by the factory via `ArchivePricePills`, which exercises the consuming `ArchivePill` choice on each pill.
 Only `creators` (the updater party) can archive pills.

 ## ⚠ Possible transaction failures